kamimzc/kamimzc/README.md

-### Olá!
-Me chamo Kamila Ceola e seja bem vindo ao meu perfil! 🙋🏻‍♀️
+### Hello!
+My name is Kamila Ceola and welcome to my profile!🙋🏻‍♀️

 - I am currently studying systems analysis and development at university
 - I am very interested in programming and development and I am always taking courses when I see an opportunity